kidtronnix/toothache/README.md

   - `update.access` - If set to `admin` only admin users will be able to update a doc.
 If set to normal, both admin and normal users have update access.

 #### `User.del`
  - This route will delete a doc with any supplied `payload`.
-The handler expects an `id` parameter to be set in route's `path` field.
+ - Accepted methods: `GET` with an `id` parameter set in route's `path` field.
  - The following toothache `options` will affect this handler:
   - `delete.access` - If set to `admin` only admin users will be able to delete a doc.
 If set to normal, both admin and normal users have delete access.